Driver Killed In a Tesla Crash Using Autopilot Ignored At Least 7 Safety Warnings

 - The vehicle could have been more aggressive in refusing to continue on autopilot without a driver response, such as slowly decelera

-Insufficient warnings (Score:3)
+Insufficient warnings (Score:5, Funny)

 Of course he was going to ignore a warning that said, "Hold steering wheel."